hassantafreshi/easy-form-builder/readme.txt

 = Does the WordPress plugin Easy Form Builder support creating forms to capture Geolocation data without needing a map API key? =

 Yes, the WordPress plugin Easy Form Builder allows you to create a single form to capture Geolocation without requiring an API key for map usage.
-This form integrates a location picker, enabling users to specify points using LeafletJs and Openstreetmap, making it simple and convenient.
+This form integrates a location picker, enabling users to specify points using LeafletJs and OpenStreetMap, making it simple and convenient.
 Each form, such as a Contact Us form, can feature a location picker to precisely gather user coordinates on your WordPress site without the need for additional map keys.

 == Screenshots ==